Alankrut/MQTT-IoT-Sensor/README.md

 FREQUENCY_LIGHT = The frequency in milliseconds at which this sensor should be polled
 ```

-Update `mqtt_all3.ino` to use the sensors we want.
+Update `mqtt_sensor.ino` to use the sensors we want.
 Currently 3 sensors are set up, shown bellow.
 ```
 listSensors[0] = new MotionSensor(PIN_MOTION, topic_motion, frequency_motion, mqttClient);